Karuna2020/open-data/guides/donor-lifecycle-management.md

 ---
 title: Donor Lifecycle Management Guide
-author: Shivek Khurana
+author: Shivek Khurana and Kulbhushan Kumar
 tags: ["donor lifecycle"]
 ---

-We aim to be transparent and communicate the impact of each donation to the donor.
-For this, we need to ensure that they are connected to us on various channels.
-This serves as good will and might lead to referral donations.
+We aim to be transparent and communicate the impact of each donation to the donors.
+For this, we need to ensure that they are connected with us on various channels.
+This serves as good will and might lead to referral and recurring donations.
 Apart from establishing connections, we also need to generate receipts.

 The current process is managed on Airtable.
 Ask for access if you don’t have it already.

-A donor's lifecycle starts when she fills the [donor form](https://go.karuna2020.org/donor), incase the donor didn't fill the form, it's the job of the lifecycle manage to gather required information and fill the form on their behalf.
+A donor's lifecycle starts when donor fills the [donor form](https://go.karuna2020.org/donor), incase the donor didn't fill the form, it's the job of the lifecycle manager to gather required information and fill the form on their behalf.

 # Prepping for receipt generation
 There are multiple cases that need to be handled before a donation is ready for receipt generation.
+The process for each case is as follows:

 ## Case 1 - Donors make a donation and fill the form themselves
 We hope to see most donors who pay by UPI in this category.

-The form is designed to capture neccessary information to generate a receipt.
-We only need to verify that the donation being claimed was actually received.
+The form is designed to capture necessary information to generate a receipt.
+We only need to verify that the donation being claimed is actually received.

 For this purpose, we have a WhatsApp group titled "UPI Stream".
 All donation OTPs from Shakti Foundations (Our UPI payment handling organisation) is forwarded to this group.
 In case where you see an OTP and a respective card in *Uncategorised Column*, simply move the card to *Ready for generating receipt Column*.
-Make sure the the transation id matches the one entered by the user.
+Make sure the transaction id matches the one entered by the user.

 ## Case 2 - Donors make a UPI/NEFT/IMPS/Other Online donation but don't fill the form